Frequently asked questions.

 When & where are appointments available?

-Other locations will be considered individually if you/ your child’s school are outside these areas.
+• Other locations will be considered individually if the learner lives or works outside these areas.

 How is confidentiality & safeguarding managed?